jotadiego/Lambad/README.md

 ### Subprogram composition

 Variable introduction and functional application suffice to represent any fully-qualified lambda calculus expression where all abstractions (or, in easier terms, all the `λ` thingies) appear in the outermost positions.
-This is to say, terms expressable using those operations alone are equivalent to lambda terms entirely comprised of free variables which are later qualified by adding the required abstractions.
+This is to say, terms expressible using those operations alone are equivalent to lambda terms entirely comprised of free variables which are later qualified by adding the required abstractions.

 This leaves out terms where an abstraction appears within the scope of an application such as `λx.(x (λy.y))`.
 It should be noted that such term differs from `λx.λy.(x y)` (which we might construct with the operators defined above) as `λx.(x (λy.y))` has the effect of applying `x` (seemingly an operator between functions) to the identity function (`λy.y`) whereas `λx.λy.(x y)` just applies a function `x` to an argument `y`.
 Expressions with a top-level application such as `(λx.x) (λy.y)` are also impossible to construct with the above methods.